AI Education

 What you need to learn is how to communicate with AI tools effectively.
 That's it.
 That's the skill.

 The difference between someone who "tried ChatGPT and it wasn't that useful" and someone who uses AI to save 2 hours every day?
 The quality of their prompts.
+(Here's a practical framework for writing AI prompts that takes 5 minutes to learn.)

 Here's a simple example: